Karolína Muchová career statistics

 This is a list of the main career statistics of professional Czech tennis player Karolína Muchová.
-Despite only winning one WTA Tour-level tournament, she is recognized due to her Grand Slam performances.
-Her biggest one was at the 2023 French Open, where she reached the final but lost to world No. 1, Iga Świątek.
+She has won three singles titles, including one at WTA 1000-level at the 2026 Qatar Open.
+She is widely acclaimed for her majors performances, her most notable being at the 2023 French Open, where she reached the final but lost to world No. 1, Iga Świątek.
 At the 2021 Australian Open, she shocked then-world No. 1, Ashleigh Barty.
 Two years later, she came to another major semifinal, this time at the US Open.
-Along with that, she has two back-to-back quarterfinals at Wimbledon Championships (2019 and 2021).
+Along with that, she has reached two back-to-back quarterfinals at Wimbledon Championships (2019 and 2021).
 (Note: Tournament was not held in 2020 due to COVID-19.)
-In August 2023, she made her debut in the top 10 of the WTA rankings, after reaching final of the WTA 1000 Cincinnati Open.
+In August 2023, she made her debut in the top 10 of the WTA rankings, after reaching the final of the WTA 1000 Cincinnati Open.